OsiriX-Foundation/KheopsOrchestration/README.md

 Once installed, Keycloak will be available at [http://127.0.0.1:8080](http://127.0.0.1:8080), and KHEOPS will be available at [http://127.0.0.1](http://127.0.0.1).
 When you first connect to KHEOPS you will be redirected to the Keycloak login screen.
-The `Resister` link will be available to create a new KHEOPS account.
+The `Register` link will be available to create a new KHEOPS account.

 **notes**